Vietnamese Iced Coffee

 LevelAdventurer

-🚀Bold or distinctive drinks that explore brewing methods and intensity
+🚀Bold or distinctive drinks that showcase brewing methods and stronger coffee intensity

 What It Tastes Like

-Vietnamese iced coffee is intense, sweet, and indulgent—strong, dark-roast coffee mixed with sweetened condensed milk over ice.
-It's like dessert and caffeine in one glass.
+Vietnamese iced coffee is bold, sweet, and highly concentrated.
+Strong dark-roast coffee is combined with sweetened condensed milk and served over ice.

 How to Order

-Note: This drink is most common at Vietnamese restaurants and cafés.
-Some specialty coffee shops also serve it, but mainstream chains typically don't.
+Note: This drink is most common at Vietnamese cafés and restaurants.
+Some specialty coffee shops also offer it.

 Customize It

-Sweetness: The drink is sweet by default from the condensed milk.
-Options:
+The drink is sweet by default due to condensed milk.

-• Extra strong = request more coffee or less ice
+• Extra strong = less ice or more coffee

 Common Confusion